Title IX States That:

 603-342-3003

 A report of sexual misconduct/sexual harassment may also be made to Campus Safety or local or state police.
-For more information please refer to the CCSNH TIX Policies above, specifically sections V.B.
+For more information please refer to the CCSNH TIX Policies above.

 Reports may also be made with WMCC Campus Safety.
 These reports will be forwarded to the Title IX Coordinator, but are not reported to local law enforcement without consent of the complainant.